hui1110/NubesGen/docs/asa-button/quick-start.md

 The `Deploy to Azure Spring Apps` button enables users to deploy applications to Azure Spring Apps without leaving the web browser and requires only simple configuration.

 The basic requirement of the creation button is that your application source code hosting is in the GitHub repository.
-We will add deploy button to the `README.md` file.
+We will add deploy button to the `README` file.

 Here’s an example button that deploys a sample to Azure Spring Apps: